2025 massacres of Syrian Alawites: Domestic

 On 8 March 2025, the Syrian Ministry of Defense said that it wouldn't let violations be committed by the Syrian Army's Forces or any other armed militants, and that an emergency committee was formed to refer disobeying units to a military court.
 The spokesman of the Ministry of Defense Hassan Abdul Ghani urged militants who have no connection to the military operation in the Syrian coast to leave the area.
+However, Reuters would later report that on 9 March, a Telegram account believed to belong to Abdul Ghani responded "May God reward you" to a report of "breaches" of conduct by government-aligned fighters Jableh town.

 On 8 March, the International Committee of the Red Cross in Syria posted on social media that the organization was "extremely concerned" about the reported violence, and insisted that all parties involved not target medical facilities, allow for unhindered health care access, and allow for humanitarian workers to reach the injured and dead.

 On 9 March 2025, President al-Sharaa issued a decision to form an independent national committee to investigate and find the facts about the events and violations that took place in the Syrian coastal areas since 6 March 2025.
 The committee was tasked with uncovering the circumstances and conditions that led to those events, and the violations against civilians, government forces and security personnel that occurred, and identifying those responsible and bringing them to justice. al-Sharaa stressed that the committee, consisting of seven judges, should submit its report to the president of the Republic within a maximum period of 30 days from the date of issuance of the decision. al-Sharaa described the violence along the coast as a part of "expected challenges".

+Mohammed al-Jassem, commander of the new army's 62nd Division and the former Sultan Suleiman Shah Division, denied that any of his men had been involved in the killings, despite reports that they had been.

+Reuters reported witness testimony that factions of government-aligned fighters tried to protect civilians from being killed by uniformed government personnel at three different locations during the massacres of March 7-9.
+Many Alawite survivors of the massacres also said their Sunni neighbors tried to help or protect them.